 De ja vu of Jacob watering Laban’s flock!
 Bear in mind that what is also repeated is that when Moses joined Reuel’s household, Reuel had complete authority over him, just as Laban had over Jacob.

-“Who raised up the righteous man from the east, called him to his foot, gave the nations before him, and made him rule over kings?…I the LORD, the first, and with the last…Abraham my friend…I have chosen thee…I will uphold thee with the right hand of my righteousness.”
+“Abraham my friend…I have chosen thee…I will uphold thee with the right hand of my righteousness.”
 (Isa 41:2-10)

-“Ye are my friends, if ye do whatsoever I command you…for all things that I have heard of my Father I have made known unto you…I have chsen you.”
+“Ye are my friends, if ye do whatsoever I command you…I have chosen you.”
 (John 15:14-16)

 “the LORD made a covenant with Abram, saying, Unto thy seed have I given this land, from the river of Egypt unto the great river, the river Euphrates: [taking it from] The Kenites, and the Kenizzites, and the Kadmonites, And the Hittites, and the Perizzites, and the Rephaims, And the Amorites, and the Canaanites, and the Girgashites, and the Jebusites.”
 (Genesis 15:18-21)